 - With the exception of the sonata and the contemporary piece, all music should be performed from memory.

 - Applicants may be asked to play only a selection of the required works at the audition.
 The decision of the examination board in this respect is final.

 - A pianist will be provided, although students are strongly advised to bring their own accompanist.

 The annual cost of a place on the Kronberg Academy Precollege programme is largely covered by private individuals (patrons).
 The portion to be paid by the student is €2,500 per annum.

-Kronberg Academy students are required to maintain a place of residence in Kronberg or the surrounding area.
+Kronberg Academy recommends students to maintain a place of residence in Kronberg or the surrounding area.
 Kronberg Academy can provide rooms in its student residence or in shared accommodation.

 Kronberg Academy subsidises a substantial part of the rent.
 Students are required to contribute €250 per month.
 Alternatively, if the applicant is a minor who is not yet living alone, accommodation can be arranged with a host family.
 A charge of €10 per night will be payable to the host family.

 - replacement of keys (if lost) and locks